AaltoAsia/O-MI-Authorization/README.md

     * Permission calculation in set operations:
         1. Combine groups: `<allow-a> union <allow-b>, <deny-a> intersect <deny-b>`
         2. In O-MI Node: `<request-O-DF> intersect <allow> difference <deny>`
-- `DEFAULT` group to set default permissions for all users (and those without user account if allowed by O-MI Node/authentication service)
+- Automatic `DEFAULT` group to set default permissions for all users (and those without user account if allowed by O-MI Node/authentication service).
+By default it has no permissions.
+- Automatic `<username>_USERGROUP` group for each user to easily set permissions to single user.
+By default it has no permissions.
 - JSON REST API
 - Configurable SQL database